 How to Make Whole Masoor Dal (Brown Lentils) in Instant Pot

-Lastly, squeeze some lime juice, add coriander leaves.
-Mix well.
-Instant pot pressure cooker Whole masoor dal (brown lentils) recipe is ready.
+Instant pot pressure cooker Whole masoor dal (brown lentils) is ready.
 Serve hot with steamed rice, quinoa, roti, or serve it as a soup.

 If you don't have a pressure cooker and plan to make this Brown Lentil Curry on a stovetop pot, follow the exact instructions until we add brown lentils and water.
-Then cook for around 30-35 minutes on medium heat or till lentils are soft and done.
+Then cook for around 30-35 minutes on medium heat or till the lentils are soft and done.
 Adjust water accordingly.

-Serving Suggestions for Brown Lentils Curry
+How to Serve Brown Lentils Curry

 Tips & Variations